-Where, Pp processing unit losses (%), n is the number of framing times (kg/Ha), and Wq is total weight of grains collected in the box (gr).
+Where, Pp is the processing unit losses (%), n is the number of framing times (kg/Ha), and Wq is the total weight of grains collected in the box (gr).

 Figure 4.
-Measurement of processing unit loss
+Processing unit loss Measurement

-Overall loss of the machine
+Overall losses of the machine

-The total losses of the combine harvester (HL) were equal to the total losses from the header of the combine and the cutting platform and the losses of the end of the combine (thresher, separator, and cleaner) and were calculated using Equation 7.
+The total losses of the combine harvester (HL) were equal to the total losses resulted from the header of the combine,the cutting platform and the losses of the end of the combine (thresher, separator, and cleaner) and were calculated using Equation 7.